Andy Hamilton (American football): Professional career

-Kansas City Chiefs

-Hamilton was selected by the Kansas City Chiefs with the 97th pick in the 1972 NFL draft and subsequently signed with the team.
+Hamilton was selected by the Kansas City Chiefs in the fourth round, with the 97th overall pick, of the 1972 NFL draft.
 He missed the entire 1972 season due to a shoulder injury.
 He made his NFL debut on November 4, 1973, against the San Diego Chargers.
 He had missed the earlier parts of the season due to injuries.
 He played in five games for the Chiefs in 1973, catching 2 passes for 35 yards.
 He played in 10 games in 1974, catching 2 passes for 25 yards.
 He was released by the Chiefs on September 16, 1975.

-New Orleans Saints

 Hamilton played in 9 games for the New Orleans Saints during the 1975 season, catching 12 passes for 210 yards.

-Personal Testimony in Tiger Stadium
+Personal life

 In 1970, Hamilton spoke at the Billy Graham Crusade in LSU's Tiger Stadium.
 He gave witness to his Christian faith, saying: "One thing gives me more satisfaction [than winning] and that's knowing Jesus Christ is in my heart."
 He was a member of the Fellowship of Christian Athletes.